Gelada

 It has buff to dark brown hair with a dark face and pale eyelids.
 Adult males have longer hair on their backs and a conspicuous bright red patch of skin shaped like an hourglass on their chests.
 Females also have a bare patch of skin but it is less pronounced, except during estrus, when it brightens and exhibits a "necklace" of fluid-filled blisters.
 Males average 18.5 kg and females average 11 kg in weight.
 The head-body length is 50–75 cm with a tail of 30–50 cm.

 The gelada has a complex multilevel social structure.
 Reproductive units and male units are the two basic groupings.
 A band comprises a mix of multiple reproductive units and male units; a community is made up of one to four bands.
 Within the reproductive units the females are commonly closely related.
 Males will move from their natal group to try to control a unit of their own and females within the unit can choose to support or oppose the new male.
 When more than one male is in the unit, only one can mate with the females.
 The gelada has a diverse repertoire of vocalizations thought to be near in complexity to that of humans.

 The population of geladas is thought to have dropped from 440,000 in the 1970s to 200,000 in 2008.
-It is listed as Least Concern by the International Union for Conservation of Nature (IUCN).
+Despite the heavy loss, it is listed as least concern by the International Union for Conservation of Nature.